Mathew Brady: Photojournalism and honors

-In 2013, Brady Street in Tulsa, Oklahoma, was officially renamed "Mathew Brady Street."
-The original namesake Brady was W. Tate Brady, a prominent businessman in Tulsa's early history, who had connections to the Ku Klux Klan and other racist organizations.
-Following considerable controversy, the City Council of Tulsa, OK on August 15, 2013, voted to retain the name Brady for the street, but that it would now refer to and honor Mathew B. Brady instead.
-Mathew Brady never visited Tulsa in his lifetime.

-In 1968 Brady was inducted into the International Photography Hall of Fame and Museum.
+In 1968 Brady became one of the first two Americans named to the International Photography Hall of Fame and Museum.

 Books and documentaries

-Brady and his Studio produced over 7,000 pictures (mostly two negatives of each).
-One set "after undergoing extraordinary vicissitudes," came into U.S. government possession.
+Brady and his studio produced over 7,000 pictures (mostly two negatives of each).
+One set, "after undergoing extraordinary vicissitudes," came into U.S. government possession.
 His own negatives passed in the 1870s to E. & H. T. Anthony & Company of New York, in default of payment for photographic supplies.
 They "were kicked about from pillar to post" for 10 years, until John C. Taylor found them in an attic and bought them; from this they became "the backbone of the Ordway–Rand collection; and in 1895 Brady himself had no idea of what had become of them.
 Many were broken, lost, or destroyed by fire.
 After passing to various other owners, they were discovered and appreciated by Edward Bailey Eaton," who set in motion "events that led to their importance as the nucleus of a collection of Civil War photos published in 1912 as The Photographic History of the Civil War.

-Some of the lost images are mentioned in the last episode of Ken Burns' 1990 documentary on the Civil War.
+Some of the lost images are mentioned in the last episode of Ken Burns' 1990 documentary series The Civil War.
 Burns claims that glass plate negatives were often sold to gardeners, not for their images, but for the glass itself to be used in greenhouses and cold frames.
-In the years that followed the end of the war, the sun slowly burned away their filmy images and they were lost.
+In the years that followed the end of the war, the sun slowly burned away their filmy images, and they were lost.

-The idea that many of the Civil war negatives perished by being used in greenhouses is probably a myth.
-"10 Facts: Civil War Photograph" This is also dispelled by the Civil War photo historian Bob Zeller.
-Practically all histories of Civil War photography omit the fact that most were taken in 3-d and many were published as side-by-side 3D images.
-Zeller's book "The Civil War in Depth" reproduces many of these images the way they are supposed to be seen, instead of just half shown in 2-D. Indeed the picture of Brady in a straw hat shown in this article is reproduced as a stereoscopic side-by-side image on page 12 of "The Civil War in Depth".
-Mathew Brady's photographers created many of the Civil War images most of which were in 3-D according to Zeller.
+The idea that many of the Civil War negatives perished by being used in greenhouses is probably a myth.
+This is also dispelled by the Civil War photo historian Bob Zeller.
+Practically all histories of Civil War photography omit the fact that most were taken in 3-D and many were published as side-by-side 3-D images.
+Zeller's book The Civil War in Depth reproduces many of these images the way they are supposed to be seen, instead of just half shown in 2-D. Indeed, the picture of Brady in a straw hat shown in this article is reproduced as a stereoscopic side-by-side image on page 12 of The Civil War in Depth.
+Mathew Brady's photographers created many of the Civil War images, most of which were in 3-D according to Zeller.